BlockScience/MSML-Template/README.md

 - The tests folder shows two interactive notebooks for testing of components and simulations:
 1. DUMMY Wiring Test: Simple notebook which shows how one can test component by component and by wiring
 2. DUMMY Economic Test: Simple notebook to show how to take an intuition around what a simulation result should look like and test for it

+## Model Folder

+- The model folder is work-in-progress for metaprogramming and eventually will host all components of a cadCAD model automatically transcribed from an MSML spec
 <h2>Specification Tree</h2>

 ```